 If you are a gold investor, you are no doubt familiar with the Gold Confiscation act of 1933 when President Franklin Roosevelt confiscated physical gold from private investors through the infamous Emergency Banking Act and Executive Order 6102.

 This order stated that citizens are not allowed to own gold coins or bullion.
-This was done because Roosevelt was convinced that the gold was responsible for the Great Depression.
-The economy was tough, and Roosevelt believed that private owned gold only stalled the economic growth more.
+This was done because Roosevelt was convinced that gold was responsible for the Great Depression.
+The economy was tough, and Roosevelt believed that privately-owned gold only stalled the economic growth more.

 This order required anyone who owned physical gold to sell it for $20.67 per ounce.
 Some small quantities of gold coins, mainly numismatic ones, were excused from the order because they were considered private property and had to be heftily compensated.

 Once the act was enforced, the Treasury raised the price of gold to $35 per ounce.
 This caused a serious loss for the investors, around 40% to be specific.
 Some tried to fight and keep their gold and were often prosecuted.
 In the end, owning, buying, and selling gold became illegal.

 While most believed that this could not happen today, the Gold Confiscation Act of 2011 was a wake-up call.
 In a famous court case, the Mint repossessed nearly $80 million in $20 double eagles printed in 1933.
 The Mint claimed the owners’ father stole them from the Mint since most of these coins were melted after following Executive Order 6102.

 This case started many gold investors and got them thinking about whether the government can march in and repossess their gold in case of a new financial crisis or an all-out economic war.

 The U.S. dollar keeps losing its value and has been in a constant state of decline for years.
 Its status as the global reserve currency is shaken, and it is simply not as secure as it used to be.